Walpole Housing Growth Continues to Make Downtown a Destination

 Two story (top) and four-story (bottom) townhomes are being proposed off Main and East Streets.

-Toll Brothers, a national development firm, plans to construct 67 townhouses for home ownership on an approximately 4.17-acre site in downtown Walpole.
-As a requirement of the MBTA Multifamily Overlay District Bylaw, at least 10% of the units will be made affordable under state requirements for affordability.
+Toll Brothers, a national development firm, submitted the first and only project under Walpole’s MBTA Multifamily Overlay District Bylaw, with plans to construct 67 townhouses for home ownership on an approximately 4.17-acre site in downtown Walpole.
+As a requirement of the Bylaw, at least 10% of the units will be made affordable under state requirements for affordability.

 The proposed development, with frontage on East Street and Main Street, will feature buildings that range in height from two stories to four stories.
 Each home is designed with its own garage, accommodating off-street parking for two vehicles.